Conan the Victorious: Plot

-Naipal, court wizard to King Bandharkar of the city-state of Ayodha in Vendyha, prepares to bargain with a demon, Masrock, to win control of the kingdom and rid himself of his rivals, the Black Seets of Mt.
+Naipal, court wizard to King Bandharkar of the city-state of Ayodhya in Vendyha, prepares to bargain with a demon, Masrock, to win control of the kingdom and rid himself of his rivals, the Black Seets of Mt.
 Yimsha.
 Meanwhile, in the Turanian city of Sultanapur, a Vendhyan-supported plot has resulted in the assassination of a prince.
 Conan, employed in guarding a smugglers' ship, is rumored to have been hired to commit the crime.
 Turanian spymaster Lord Khalid sends his apprentice, Jelal, into Vendhya to find out if a northerner was truly involved.

-Running for his life, Conan eventually makes it to the docks and to his friend/fellow smuggler Hordo, whom he met during his time with Karela the Red Hawk.
+Running for his life, Conan eventually makes it to the docks and his friend/fellow smuggler Hordo, whom he met during his time with Karela the Red Hawk.
 Hordo suggests that Conan leave with him on his next delivery of "fish" and he agrees.
 While examining the chests, they feel strangely light and, when questioned, the Vendhyan merchant who owns the crates flees.
 However, as he escapes, the merchant accidentally slices Conan with a hidden blade.
 The crates contain nothing except dried leaves of an unknown origin.
 Unfortunately, the blade was poisoned and Conan discovers that the antidote may lie in Vendhya, the original destination of their cargo.

 At the mouth of the Zaporaska River in Vendhya, the smugglers question a tribe of Vendhyan warriors who are receiving their cargo.
 After discovering their chests have been tampered with, the warriors accept Hordo's explanation in a suspicious way.
 Moments later, Conan and his crew learn that the Vendhyans were planning to kill them once their cargo was delivered.
-Soon, an army of Vendhyan tribesmen attacked and set their ship alight, stranding them.
+Soon, an army of Vendhyan tribesmen attack and set their ship alight, stranding them.
 During the battle, Conan gets close enough to see a caravan loading their crates.
-Unsure if the caravan will be friendly or not, the crew split up, one will follow the caravan, and another returned home by walking along the coast.
+Unsure if the caravan will be friendly or not, the crew split up, one group will follow the caravan, and another will return home by walking along the coast.